Trumpet Concerto (Hummel)

-Johann Nepomuk Hummel wrote his Concerto a Trombe Principale (Trumpet Concerto in E Major) for Viennese trumpet virtuoso and inventor of the keyed trumpet, Anton Weidinger (as had Joseph Haydn).
-It was written in December 1803 and performed on New Year's Day 1804 to mark Hummel's entrance into the court orchestra of Nikolaus II, Prince Esterházy as Haydn's successor.
-There are places, primarily in the second movement, where Weidinger is believed to have changed the music because of the execution of the instrument.
-It is unknown whether this was in agreement with Hummel.
+Johann Nepomuk Hummel completed his Concerto a Trombe Principale (Trumpet Concerto in E Major) in December 1803.
+It was performed on New Year's Day 1804 to mark Hummel's entrance into the court orchestra of Nikolaus II, Prince Esterházy as Haydn's successor.

-Originally this piece was written in E major.
-The piece is often performed in E-flat major, which makes the fingering less difficult on modern E-flat and B-flat trumpets.
+The work was composed for Viennese trumpet virtuoso and proponent of the keyed trumpet, Anton Weidinger.
+There are parts which Weidinger may have altered to make it easier to perform on the keyed trumpet.

+Originally this piece was written in E major, but today is usually performed in E-flat major.
+This makes the fingering less difficult on modern valve trumpets.
 A typical performance lasts around 17 minutes.

 Form

 The work is composed in three movements (typical of a concerto) and they are marked as follows: